Conflict Studies and Human Rights: Theoretical Analysis and Grounded Research

 You will have the conceptual and analytical skills necessary to question conventional ideas and accepted courses of action while defining your own viewpoint.
 You will also be able to assess the problem of violent conflict and human rights by considering interrelated issues of identity, perception, discourse, and practice.

-The use of English as the working language of the program will be an advantage for students who will later pursue a career in an international setting.
+The use of English as the working language of the programme will be an advantage for students who will later pursue a career in an international setting.
 Ministries, NGOs, businesses, and municipalities are increasingly recruiting students with a degree in Conflict Studies.

-Other graduates of our program work as:
+Other graduates of our programme work as: